Mission & Vision

 Neighborhood Service Organization

 Linda Little is the president and CEO of the Neighborhood Service Organization in Detroit.
 She holds a Bachelor of Science in Nursing from the University of Detroit Mercy and a Master of Business Administration from Wayne State University.
-Mr. Little is appointed to represent experts in the delivery of human, educational, environmental, or public safety services to communities and persons, for a term commencing December 5, 2019 and expiring October 1, 2022.
+She is appointed to represent experts in the delivery of human, educational, environmental, or public safety services to communities and persons, for a term commencing December 5, 2019 and expiring October 1, 2022.

 Corporation for National and Community Service